Understanding the “At Risk” Requirement for an EB-5 Investment

 Beyond what can be gleaned from the federal regulations regarding EB-5, there has been some precedent set relating to specific petitions.

-Matter of Izummi – This matter helped in defining “at risk” more by clarifying what is not considered at risk, rather than expanding on what is.
+Matter of Izummi – This matter helped in defining “at-risk” more by clarifying what is not considered at risk, rather than expanding on what is.
 This matter also helped shape the requirements for an EB-5 Visa as listed under the United States Citizenship & Immigration Services (USCIS).
-Among other things, this matter established that for any capital where there is a guarantee of return, whether in part or whole, or a guaranteed rate of return, it is not considered at risk and therefore does not count towards the total at risk investment amount requirement.
+Among other things, this matter established that for any capital where there is a guarantee of return, whether in part or whole or a guaranteed rate of return, it is not considered at risk and therefore does not count towards the total at-risk investment amount requirement.

 Matter of Ho – This is another matter that has helped to shape the definition.
 This matter established that there must be “evidence of the actual undertaking of business activity.”
-This is meant to act as assurance that the invested capital will be used to conduct business of the new enterprise.
+This is meant to act as an assurance that the invested capital will be used to conduct the business of the new enterprise.

-As explored above, the “at risk” requirement is rather nuanced.
-However, in an attempt to define it, a basic definition of an “at risk” investment for an EB-5 would be as follows: capital that is wholly and irrevocably invested where there is a real risk of material loss as well as a chance for gain.
+As explored above, the “at-risk” requirement is rather nuanced.
+However, in an attempt to define it, a basic definition of an “at-risk” investment for an EB-5 would be as follows: capital that is wholly and irrevocably invested where there is a real risk of material loss as well as a chance for gain.

 Certain types of investment will still fall within gray areas and be disputable.
-It is always advisable to work with immigration professionals, such as immigration lawyers, when pursuing any type of immigration case.
+It is always advisable to work with immigration professionals, such as immigration lawyers when pursuing any type of immigration case.
 It is especially true when pursuing a business path and if your investments are outside of the types specifically mentioned in the regulations and requirements.
 However, the bottom line is to have real “skin in the game” and to invest in a business that will help move the United States economy forward through successful business and the creation of employment opportunities for U.S. citizens.